stg/SYLT-JSON/README.md

 * Designed for high speed, low foot print - not a rich feature set.

 **Caveats:**
+* Does not handle UTF-16
+* No UTF-8 error checking - strings delivered as is
 * Requires C99 (-std=c99 for GCC)

 **Performance:**